-Academic Advisors and Faculty Mentors
+Academic Advisors

 Your academic advisor is a resource for having any university paperwork signed, asking questions regarding registration or the curriculum, and guiding you to other important resources.
-Brittany Bristoll is your Academic Program Advisor.
+Nathan Snizaski and Brittany Reyes serve as the academic advisors for Ph.D. students.

-Academic advising is done through the Graduate Affairs Office; in Silicon Valley this is in B23 123.
-The M.S.
-Academic Program Advisor administratively advises all ECE M.S. students throughout the entire duration of the M.S. program.
+Academic advising is done through the Graduate Affairs Office.
+In Pittsburgh this is in Hamerschlag Hall 1113; in Silicon Valley this is in B23 123.
+The Ph.D.
+Academic Program Advisor administratively advises all ECE Ph.D. students throughout the entire duration of the Ph.D. program.
 While this advisor does not provide content-specific expertise in ECE, he/she helps students navigate through the program by tracking milestones, meeting one on one and in groups with students for questions related to registration or the curriculum, guiding students to other important resources, completing enrollment and university-related paperwork, and answering questions for students who may not know where else to turn.
+Nathan Snizaski and Brittany Bristoll are the Academic Advisors for Ph.D. students.